opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/2_evaluate-opendesk-on-tcloud-public.md

       enabled: null
 ```

-:::note Why is this needed?
+:::note Why is this required?

-- `opendeskEnterprise`: This variable has no default value in the chart, causing the `stack-data-ums` job to fail if undefined.
-We explicitly set it to `false`.
+* `opendeskEnterprise`: This parameter has no default value defined in the Helm chart.
+If it remains unset, the `stack-data-ums` job fails during deployment.
+It is therefore explicitly set to `false`.
-- `securityContext`: The `nubusKeycloakExtensions` chart attempts to set `securityContext.enabled` on the proxy container, which is an invalid field in the Kubernetes API.
-This monkey-patch removes it (`enabled: null`) to prevent Admission Webhook rejection.
+* `securityContext`: The `nubusKeycloakExtensions` chart attempts to configure `securityContext.enabled` on the proxy container.
+This field is not valid in the Kubernetes API and results in the request being rejected by the Admission Webhook.
+The configuration is adjusted by removing the field (`enabled: null`) to ensure successful deployment.

 :::

 <!-- 2. **** -->